FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 16th December 2022.md

 Sustainable Change and Innovation.

+The Members of the JPC thanked Supt Ruane for his presentation to the JPC Meeting.
+---
-The Members of the JPC thanked Supt Ruane for his presentation to the JPC Meeting.--- The Chairman stated that there was a better presence of Gardaí in the community fifteen years ago than
+The Chairman stated that there was a better presence of Gardaí in the community fifteen years ago than

 there is now.
 True engagement at community level is needed to address the many criminal issues